alien-keric/p0wnshell/README.md

 # p0wnshell
-simple php shell thats work as php reverse shell
+simple php shell thats work as php reverse shell, can be used to sites such as joomla,wordpress and so many other with php